-- Teaching Assistants will work under the academic supervision and ongoing day to day supervision of a faculty member and the overall administrative supervision of the relevant Chair and Dean. - 2.
+- 1. Teaching Assistants will work under the academic supervision and ongoing day to day supervision of a faculty member and the overall administrative supervision of the relevant Chair and Dean. - 2.
 An Undergraduate Teaching Assistant ("UTA") is a TRU student enrolled in an undergraduate program.
-UTAs must have completed at least 50% of his/her current program of study, must be enrolled in at least 3.0 credits for the semester in which she/he is employed as a UTA and must have at least a 3.5 GPA.
+UTAs must have completed at least 50% of their current program of study, must be enrolled in at least 3.0 credits for the semester in which they are employed as a UTA and must have at least a 3.5 GPA.
 UTAs must demonstrate English language proficiency. - 3.
 A Graduate Teaching Assistant ("GTA") is a TRU student enrolled in a graduate degree program.
 GTAs must be students in good standing.
 Prospective GTAs who are applying for admission into a graduate degree program must be students in good standing at their current institution.
 GTAs must demonstrate English language proficiency. - 4.
-Undergraduate Teaching Assistants will be paid \$14.00 per hour.
-Graduate Teaching Assistants will be paid \$18.00 per hour for the first semester as a GTA and \$18.00 per hour, should they be employed for a second semester as a GTA.
-Any students employed as a Graduate Teaching Assistant for a third or fourth semester will be paid \$19.00 per hour.
+Undergraduate Teaching Assistants will be paid \$16.63 per hour.
+Graduate Teaching Assistants will be paid \$21.38 per hour for the first semester as a GTA and \$21.38 per hour, should they be employed for a second semester as a GTA.
+Any students employed as a Graduate Teaching Assistant for a third or fourth semester will be paid \$22.58 per hour.
 Teaching Assistant wage rates will be subject to any future negotiated General Wage increases for CUPE members.